Skip to main content

 Track the underlying work

-Capture the actual client, project, task, and note context that explains why the invoice exists.
+Capture the actual client, project, task, and note context that explains why the invoice exists — even when the client won't see the line-level detail.

 2